discord-net/Discord.Net/docs/faq/commands/Commands.md

 By default, all commands are executed on the same thread as the gateway task, which is responsible for keeping the connection from your client to Discord alive.
-By default, when you execute a command, this blocks the gateway from communicating for as long as the command task is being executed.
+When you execute a command, this blocks the gateway from communicating for as long as the command task is being executed.
 The library will warn you about any long running event handler (in this case, the command handler) that